When to visit Kenya

 The wet season approaches in mid to late March and when it rains, it can pour.
-It can get very hot also.
+It can get hot also.
 If you are not a regular safari-goer, we suggest not visiting in April or May.
 By June the rains are over for the most part and the long dry season starts with tall post rain grass present.

 The early rains may or may not show their face, however it is a great time to travel if you want to avoid busy crowds yet still have excellent game viewing opportunities.
 The land is drier at this time of year with short grass and higher daytime temperatures.